-5.15.03: Is there a documented training program with training logs for the sanitation workers, including best practices and chemical use details?
+2.13.3: Is there a documented training program with training logs for the sanitation workers, including best practices and chemical use details?

 Total compliance (5 points): Sanitation training should ensure that the workers understand the importance of proper sanitation, cleaning efficacy, how to use the cleaning chemicals and how to understand Sanitation Standard Operating Procedures.
+A job shadowing training program is ideally in place for new sanitation workers with sign-off of tasks recorded.
+Unless sanitation workers attend regular food safety trainings (scored under

-Unless sanitation workers attend regular food safety trainings, sanitation training should also include elements of food safety training pertinent to sanitation operations (e.g., hand washing, restroom use, foreign material, etc.).
+2.13.1 and 2.13.2), sanitation training should also include elements of food safety training pertinent to sanitation operations (e.g., hand washing, restroom use, foreign material, etc.).
+(Cross reference with 4.1.1 requirements).
 Training logs should have a clearly defined topic(s) covered, trainer(s) and material(s) used/given.
 Training would also ideally include worker safety issues (e.g., use of personal protective equipment, accident prevention, what to do in case of an accident, procedures for avoiding electrical hazards when cleaning, etc.).
 Recorded training should occur at least on a 12-month basis.

-- Single/isolated instance(s) of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred, but on a few occasions full attendance logs have not been kept and/or not all workers were covered.
+- Single/isolated instance(s) of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred, but on isolated instances full attendance logs have not been kept and/or not all workers were covered.

-- Numerous instances of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but on many occasions full attendance logs have not been maintained.
+- Numerous instances of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but on numerous instances full attendance logs have not been maintained.